georgiagrayland/mildew-detection-cherry-leaves-p5/README.md

 ## Credits

-Learning and assistance for this project came in two categories **content and media**:
+Learning and assistance for this project came in two categories - **content and media**:

 ### Content

 * [Code Institute Malaria Walkthrough Project](https://learn.codeinstitute.net/courses/course-v1:code_institute+CI_DA_ML+2021_Q4/courseware/07a3964f7a72407ea3e073542a2955bd/29ae4b4c67ed45a8a97bb9f4dcfa714b/): The Code and design for this project was largely taken from this Malaria Detector walkthrough project.
 There are only minor changes from this project to the Mildew Detector.
 The code in the Malaria Detector was used heavily for guidance and reference in the Jupyter Notebooks, the app pages, and the src folders of this project (including pages within these folders).
 The Malaria Detector project helped me to understand the concept of Machine Learning, Data Analytics, and Data Visualisation.
 More specifically, it aided my grasp of a real-world business driven data project, and using neural networks for a binary classification task.
-* [Mildew Detection](https://github.com/Code-Institute-Solutions/milestone-project-mildew-detection-in-cherry-leaves) was utilised as the base foundation template for this project.
+* [Mildew Detection](https://github.com/Code-Institute-Solutions/milestone-project-mildew-detection-in-cherry-leaves) was utilised as the base template for this project.
 * [Streamlit Documentation](https://docs.streamlit.io/)
 * [Code Institute Streamlit Lessons](https://learn.codeinstitute.net/courses/course-v1:code_institute+CI_DA_ML+2021_Q4/courseware/d186ae95191f48e9a2151559c7e6f85d/fc2f9892cfa44eee9cc8bf585c21df88/4?activate_block_id=block-v1%3Acode_institute%2BCI_DA_ML%2B2021_Q4%2Btype%40vertical%2Bblock%407636b337caeb4035bd7b5568404802f6)
 * Information for the text content for the 'Context' section on the Project Summary page came from [Wikipedia](https://en.wikipedia.org/wiki/Powdery_mildew), [RHS](https://www.rhs.org.uk/disease/powdery-mildews), and the [Washington State University  Page on Cherry Powdery Mildew](https://treefruit.wsu.edu/crop-protection/disease-management/cherry-powdery-mildew/).